dkackman/DynamicRestProxy/src/docfx/articles/getting-started.md

 ## Http Errors

-In the event that the response message's [IsSuccessStatusCode](xref:System.Net.Http.HttpResponseMessage) property is false the invocation method will throw a [DynamicRestClientResponseException](xref:DynamicRestProxy.PortableHttpClient.DynamicRestClientResponseException).
+In the event that the response message's [IsSuccessStatusCode](xref:System.Net.Http.HttpResponseMessage) property is `false`, the invocation method will throw a [DynamicRestClientResponseException](xref:DynamicRestProxy.PortableHttpClient.DynamicRestClientResponseException).
-This exception includes the response method so additional details of the falure can be inspected.
+This exception includes the response message so that additional details of the falure can be inspected.